 They May Be More Flexible With Scheduling

 Private offices may also be more flexible when it comes to scheduling appointments.
 This is because they usually have more control over their schedule.
-This can be a big advantage if you have a busy schedule or need to see your dentist outside of regular business hours.
+This can be a big advantage if you have a busy schedule or need to see your dentist outside regular business hours.

 They May Offer a Fee Schedule or Payment Plan

 Another advantage of a traditional private practice dentist is that they may offer a fee schedule or payment plan.
-This means that you can pay for your treatment over time instead of all at once.
-This can be a significant advantage if you’re looking for more expensive dental work such as dental implants, dentures, or cosmetic dentistry but don’t have the money to pay for it all at once.
+This means you can pay for your treatment over time instead of all at once.
+This can be a significant advantage if you’re looking for more expensive dental work, such as dental implants, dentures, or cosmetic dentistry but don’t have the money to pay for it all at once.

 PROS OF CORPORATELY OWNED DENTAL CLINICS: